zerowidth/jetlag/README.md

 ## Rails 3

-Rails 3 timezone handling is essentially fixed, as long as you can accept the restriction that `Time.zone` can never be anything other than the configured `Time.zone_default` (per the initializer, `config.time_zone = ...`).
-I'm willing to live with that for now...
+Rails 3 timezone handling is fixed, especially with the default settings.
+If your database is not in UTC, make sure `ENV["TZ"]` for your rails app is set appropriately, and set `ActiveRecord::Base.default_timezone = :local`.
+For more details, see the rails3 branch -- there are specs there showing that the behavior is correct, even when changing Time.zone "per request".

 ## Discussion